Nicholas Rieß

 F, * b.
 28 December 1887

-Rose Theresa Schinner, daughter of Michael Schinner and Maria Elizabeth Ott, was * born on Wednesday, 28 December 1887 in Milwaukee, Milwaukee County, Wisconsin, USA.1,2
+Rose Theresa Schinner, daughter of Michael Schinner and Mary Ott, was * born on Wednesday, 28 December 1887 in Milwaukee, Milwaukee County, Wisconsin, USA.1,2 She was ~ baptized on Sunday, 15 January 1888 at Old St. Mary Catholic Church, Milwaukee.2

 Citations